nblkStudy/LeGO-MM/README.md

 ![fig2 in paper](./img/s_fig4.png)

-Figure 2: Illustrations of pick and place sub-skills in the \textit{Map-based MM System} setup. (a) The robot is required to navigate to $Goal_1$ for picking up the object while avoiding obstacles. (b) The robot is asked to navigate to $Goal_2$ while avoiding obstacles and place the object at the specified position.
+Figure 2: Illustrations of pick and place sub-skills in the Map-based MM System setup. (a) The robot is required to navigate to $Goal_1$ for picking up the object while avoiding obstacles. (b) The robot is asked to navigate to $Goal_2$ while avoiding obstacles and place the object at the specified position.

 ![fig3 in paper](./img/s_fig3.png)

-Figure 3: Illustrations of open sub-skill in the \textit{Map-based MM System} setup. (a) The robot is required to navigate to the vicinity of the cabinet while avoiding static obstacles. (b) The robot is asked to open the door of the cabinet.
+Figure 3: Illustrations of open sub-skill in the Map-based MM System setup. (a) The robot is required to navigate to the vicinity of the cabinet while avoiding static obstacles. (b) The robot is asked to open the door of the cabinet.

 ![fig4 in paper](./img/s_fig8.png)